YasinBoloorchi/Persian-Poem-Search-Engine/README.md

 ### Programming Language

 The language that exercise recommended for doing this project was to use python programming or java.
-I myself used python so i can read files and work with them more easily and ofcourse I'm more comfortable with it.
+I myself used python so i can read files and work with them more easily and of course I'm more comfortable with it.

 ### Libraries

-As I said in the introduction i used PersianStemmer wich is a python library for setemming persian words.
-I used it in two placees, one time in creating invert index program and another time for setemming queries words. the other library that I use is json library for writing python dictionary object in a file and also reading json from file as well.
+As I said in the introduction i used PersianStemmer which is a python library for stemming Persian words.
+I used it in two places, one time in creating invert index program and another time for stemming queries words. the other library that I use is json library for writing python dictionary object in a file and also reading json from file as well.

 ### Indexing